hzionn/linebot-gemini-python/README.md

    uvicorn main:app --reload
    ```

-6. Start the ngrok tunnel (if using local development):
+6. Start the ngrok tunnel (for local development) and change the webhook URL in Line Messaging API:

    ```bash
    ngrok http 8000